Why aren’t more enterprises properly performance tuning their cloud applications?

 This means a massive proliferation of possible configuration tweaks.
 Not only changes to basic parameters, but to more minor ones like requests per second and response time, as well as settings VM instance type, CPU shares, thread count, garbage collection and memory pool sizes.

-Getting the right instance, the right amount of instances, and the right settings in each instance involves numerous interdependencies (that are constantly shifting).
+Getting the right instance, the right amount of instances, and the right settings in each instance involve numerous interdependencies (that are constantly shifting).
 And so to confidently intervene in this complex system – to properly performance tune – you would have to possess perfect knowledge of the whole infrastructure, covering layers across the application, data and cloud infrastructure stack.
 On top of this, you would need to be deeply familiar with the application workload itself.

 It is highly unlikely that any person within an organization possesses all of this knowledge.
 Whoever wrote the code probably won’t be an infrastructure nerd.
 Anyone who is comfortable with both will be a generalist.